What Does the Temperature Warning Email Mean?

 Contact

-If you would like us to look into the issue/alert, please reply to the alert email or create a support ticket.
+If you would like us to look into the issue/alert, please reply to the alert email or create a support ticket in the customer portal.

 Please be aware that investigations for non-critical warnings are scheduled by our engineers for the next business day